 Establishment of a new state agency or reorganization of an existing state agency requires coordination with the Chief Financial Officer (CFO) and the affected state agency.
 Agencies impacted by a reorganization should remain in close contact with the CFO's office during transition.
-A checklist has been created to assist agencies with items that should be considered in the event of a reorganization.
+A Guide has been created to assist agencies with items that should be considered in the event of a reorganization.

 Agencies are responsible for the recording of tangible personal property in the State’s financial systems and for the periodic review of property for inventory purposes.
 Agencies must also follow capitalization policies for property recorded in the State’s financial systems.
 Agencies may access the following links for reporting related references: